cml87/SpringCore_111_forJenkins/README.md

     }
 }
 ```
+Notice that nothing stops us from getting the bean `basicSpellChecker` independently, in our `main()` method using the same approach as shown above.
+We could do it instead of getting the bean `emailClient` that has `basicSpellChecker` as a dependency.

 Notice that `ClassPathXmlApplicationContext` has several overloaded constructors, suitable for different needs.
 For example, we could pass it several bean definition xml files, defining the bean used by the different layers of our enterprise application.
 Press ^P to see all the overloaded version of the constructor (or method).